Ansonymous/MAT---MySQL-Analysis-Tool/Read Me First.md

-# MAT - Mysql Analysis Tool
+# MAT - MySQL Analysis Tool

-MAT is a simple tool that used to analyze Mysql database after attacked by hackers.
-It is able to create image file for entire Mysql directory and analyze the log files.
-This tool provides fastest and easiest way to analyze Mysql database to find out which data had been modified, inserted or deleted after an attack.
+MAT is a simple tool that used to analyze MySQL database after attacked by hackers.
+It is able to create image file for entire MySQL directory and analyze the log files.
+This tool provides fastest and easiest way to analyze MySQL database to find out which data had been modified, inserted or deleted after an attack.

 # Recommended
 Copy paste all files into /usr/bin/, this will allow you to run file directly with "mat" instead of "python mat.py".
 Run commands - "chmod +x sum.sh", "chmod +x mat.py" for executable files.

 # MAT tutorial
 Type 'man' in the tool will show all commands and descriptions.
+Suggest to read all commands and description before using it.

 # Updated
 - Released v1.1, Jan 10
-- Added ‘man’ command which show command list and description for each command.
+- Added ‘man’ command which show command list and description for each command
 - Added ‘version’ command which show tool’s version
 - Added ‘clear’ command which clear terminal screen and return to main menu

 - Release v1.2, Jan 16
 - Added function for calculate hash value after creating image file and before mount image, MD5
-- Added some shortcut commands for most of commands, such as “an bin” for “analyze binary“, “s log” for “show logs”, “m  mysql.iso” for “mount mysql.iso”.
+- Added some shortcut commands for most of commands, such as “an bin” for “analyze binary“, “s log” for “show logs”, “m  mysql.iso” for “mount mysql.iso”
 - Added shortcut commands in “man” command list
 - Colour print output for “analyze binary” command

+- v1.3 will update soon
+- Added 'save output' command for saving previous output into a file

 # Warning
-This is a prototype, may contain several bugs and lack of features.
+This is a prototype, it contains several bugs and lack of features.
 I'm not responsible for your lost, please be careful.
-Tool fully works only if binary file enable Contributed by Anson Tan
+Tool only works if MySQL database enabled binary log Contributed by Anson Tan